 Admin Translations Portal

-The translations service will provide APIs for viewing, adding, and updating translations.
-It will leverage a database for persisting translations.
-It will also integrate with a Kafka pub/sub channel for publishing updates which clients may subscribe to.
+The Translations service is responsible for managing translations, offering APIs for viewing, adding, and updating translations.
+It will require a database for persisting translation data and an integration with a pub/sub system, such as Kafka, for publishing translation update events to channels which client services may subscribe to.

 APIs